Kadievka-Salcedo-Imatia/imatia-audit-evidences-maker/README.md

 ## Steps for read and write access (recommended)

-- Step 1: Open .env file and inject your credentials so it looks like this

->   NODE_ENV=development
-    PROTOCOL_URL=http://
-    BASE_URL=localhost:
-    PORT=3000
-    JIRA_CLOUD_URL=jiracloud-example.com

-- Step 2: To start the express server, run the following
+- Step 1: To start the express server, run the following

 > npm run start:dev

 - Final Step:

-Open http://localhost:3000 and take a look around with postman.
+Open http://localhost:3000 and take a look around with postman app.